-Food diaries can help track symptoms over a few days or weeks, so you might forget that you had something that gives you a reaction.
+Food diaries can help track symptoms over a few days or weeks.
+You might forget that you ate something one evening, that gives you a reaction the following day.

 If you’re trying to lose weight, keeping a food diary might help.
 When we write down what we eat we may find unhealthy habits that are stopping you from losing weight.

 Often people forget about the extra beers, or snacks that could potentially be keeping them from losing weight.